-Having sold my house in Kingstanding last December yet the purchaser is texting me to say their solicitor is waiting to hear from mylawyer.
+Having sold my house in Kingstanding last May yet the purchaser is Skype messaging every few hours to moan that his conveyancer needs to hear from mysolicitor.
 What are the post completion sale legalities now that I have sold?